slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Proverb*

 - an healthy mind does not speak ill of others.
+- you can't heal if you keep pretending you're not hurt.
 -->

 > *"Your brain has expectations, and it doesn’t want to be wrong.
 So when it’s wrong, it just makes up the difference."